Kurnool

 TL;DR Summary

-- Offbeat escape with stunning history and nature. 🌿
+- Offbeat destination with rich history and natural beauty.

 Why Visit Kurnool?